-However, if the entire sync doesn't complete then you could end up with a few of the operations synced, but others not synced.
+If the entire sync doesn't complete then you could end up with a mix of old and new internal project files.
 This can lead to problems when you then try to download those changes on a different machine.
+In a worse case scenario Curio could be unable to open the corrupted project.